mehrakartik/sma-crossover-strategy/README.md

 # sma-crossover-strategy
 Project to analyze finance of various brands.

+- You may use smaenv virtual environment to use the required packages:
+	./smaenv/bin/activate (Windows)
+	source smaenv/bin/activate (Linux/ Mac)

 1. Fork the repo. (not required now)
 2. Clone the repo into your local machine.
 Browse into your projects directory then: git clone https://github.com/username/sma-crossover-strategy.git